Nokia N86 8MP

-The Nokia N86 8MP is a high-end mobile phone with emphasis on the camera.
+The Nokia N86 8MP is a high-end mobile phone with emphasis on the camera and a two-way sliding body.
 It was announced on 15 February 2009 and released in June 2009 as part of the Nseries.
 It runs on Symbian OS 9.3 (S60 3rd Edition FP2) and shares similar design features with the N97.
 Its name references the camera's megapixel count.

 Camera

 One of its main selling points is its Carl Zeiss photography features.
 It was Nokia's first camera phone to have an 8 megapixel sensor (although late compared to other manufacturers), and features both multiple aperture settings and a mechanical shutter (uncommon features by the standards of camera phones), and a Carl Zeiss lens with a wide angle of view (28 mm equivalent).
 It also has auto focus and a dual LED flash (3rd generation dual-LEDs), and an AF assist light.
 Video capture resolution is 640 × 480 pixels (VGA) at 30 frames per second.

+The N86 is the second known mobile phone to feature a variable-aperture camera, following the Motorola Zine ZN5.
 The variable aperture adjusts between the three levels of 2.4, 3.2 and 4.8, depending on lighting conditions.

 Design

 The N86 utilises the dual-sliding form factor of the Nokia N95 and N85, whilst adding a toughened glass front cover and metal detailing and keypad, providing a premium look and feel.
+Sliding the screen up reveals the keypad while sliding it down reveals multimedia control buttons which are intended for horizontal multimedia viewing.
 It has a 2.6-inch AMOLED display, a fast 434 MHz processor, and 8GB of internal memory.

 The Nokia N86 also features the same kickstand as the N85, and so it is possible to use as a small standalone screen, as well as configuring the opening of the stand to launch applications such as the video player.
 It also supports the N-Gage gaming platform.
 The N86 8MP is regarded as the spiritual successor of the N95 8GB due to its feature set in the same sliding form factor, and the commercial failure of the N96.
 Some regard it a successor of the N82 due to its camera.